Spectralon: Applications

 Three grades of Spectralon reflectance material are available: optical grade, laser grade, and space grade.
-Optical-grade Spectralon has a high reflectance and Lambertian behavior, and is used primarily as a reference standard or target for calibration of spectrophotometers.
-Laser-grade Spectralon offers the same physical characteristics as optical-grade material, but is a different formulation of resin that gives enhanced performance when used in laser pump cavities.
-Spectralon is used in a variety of "side pumped" lasers.
-Space-grade Spectralon combines high reflectance with an extremely lambertian reflectance profile, and is used for terrestrial remote sensing applications.
+Optical-grade Spectralon has a high reflectance and Lambertian behavior and is used primarily as a reference standard or target for calibration of spectrophotometers.
+Laser-grade Spectralon offers the same physical characteristics as optical-grade material but is a different formulation of resin that gives enhanced performance when used in laser pump cavities.
+Spectralon is used in a variety of "side-pumped" lasers.
+Space-grade Spectralon combines high reflectance with an extremely Lambertian reflectance profile and is used for terrestrial remote sensing applications.

 Spectralon's optical properties make it ideal as a reference surface in remote sensing and spectroscopy.
-For instance, it is used to obtain leaf reflectance and bidirectional reflectance distribution function (BRDF) in the laboratory.
-It can also be applied to obtain vegetation fluorescence using the Fraunhofer lines.
+For instance, it is used to obtain leaf reflectance and bidirectional reflectance distribution functions in the laboratory.
+It can be applied to obtain vegetation fluorescence using Fraunhofer lines.